Chanel's camellias, empty chairs close Paris Fashion Week - NewsBreak

 STRIKES, DARLING

-As a result, social movements in the French capital are often imperceptible.
+As a result, other challenges of living in the French capital are often imperceptible without paying close attention or going online.

-The labor strikes across France on Tuesday left some chunks of front row seats empty at Miu Miu.
-While Chanel, which last season shut out guests who arrived a couple of minutes late, started its show — gasp — tardily.
+The labor strikes across France on Tuesday left chunks of front row seats empty at Miu Miu.
+Chanel, which last season shut out VIP guests who arrived a couple of minutes late, started its show late.

 Both likely resulted from limited transportation options, with many Paris metro lines shuttered for the day.
-In addition, some guests left the city early to avoid the chaos of the strikes launched in protest of President Emmanuel Macron’s proposed pension reforms.
+According to front row chatter, many top editors left the city either Monday or early Tuesday to avoid the chaos of the strikes launched in protest of President Emmanuel Macron’s proposed pension reforms.

 Eva Chen, head of fashion partnerships at Instagram, was one such early leaver.
 Chen posted videos and photos of her trying to reach Charles de Gaulle Airport, including people walking along the highway, owing to a protest blocking traffic around the airport.